Ficus pantoniana

 Ficus pantoniana, commonly known as the climbing fig, is a plant in the family Moraceae.
-It is native to the eastern part of Malesia, Papua New Guinea, and northeastern Queensland.
-It is a woody root climber which may reach 6 m in height.
+It is native to the eastern part of Malesia, Papua New Guinea, and northeastern Queensland, Australia.
+It is a woody root climber which may reach in height.
 It was described by botanist George King in 1887 from a specimen collected in New Guinea.
 Ficus nugenti by Karel Domin in 1921, and F. scandens var. australis by Bailey are synonyms.